So many people say they don’t like Pattaya and they wouldn’t go there just because they are told it has the biggest red light district in Thailand.

 If you have some time, you can do a half day or full day trip to the nearby islands such as Koh Larn or Ko Phai.
 Both of them are obviously more quiet than Pattaya and have plenty of beautiful beaches.

 There are various options for boats.
-You can take the big public ferry for only 30 Baht or hop on a private jet for 300 Baht to Koh Larn.
+You can take the big public ferry for only 30 Baht or hop on a shared speedboat for 300 Baht to Koh Larn.
 There are also full day island hopping tours available.
-Just ask around at the local travel agencies or show up right at the harbor, 800 Baht for a full day tour including lunch is a realistic price.
+Just ask around at the local travel agencies or show up right at the harbor, 1,000 Baht for a full day tour including lunch is a realistic price.

 There are some activities and theme parks near Pattaya that are just made for tourists and you may find fun to check out, such as: